-We are an important "first case" in Senegal for the local governance and management of coastal and marine resources, and we are stimulating a trend among other communities...
+Waiting for that, we remain are an important "first case" in Senegal for the local governance and management of coastal and marine resources, and we are stimulating a trend among other communities...

-The government will soon need to devise new and more appropriate policies to respond to the success of our experience!
+The government is about to devise new and more appropriate policies to respond to the success of our experience!